lwhite1/arrow-table/README.md

 MutableTable t = new MutableTable(vsr);
 ```

 Again the memory is transferred to the table.
-MutableTables don't provide the benefits of immutability of course, but they *are* protected from external changes.
+MutableTables don't provide the benefits of immutability of course, but they *are* protected from "back-door" changes to their vectors.

 #### Creating Tables with dictionary-encoded vectors